open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

               password: <YOUR-PASSWORD>
 ```

+More information on the topic can be seen using the OCM CLI command `ocm credential-handling`.

 ## Create a component version

 The first step when creating a new component version is to create a component archive.
 A component archive contains references, resources and sources.
 The `ocm` CLI tool can help with this.